 The Department oversees and often administers the development of a variety of regional planning efforts.
 This service may include partnering with other municipalities for a government funding request and the subsequent administration and coordination of the project.

-Host training sessions in land use and zoning issues for local appointed and elected officials.
+Greene County Department of Economic Development, Tourism and Planning, with the County Planning Board, the New York Department of State and Columbia County Planning sponsors training sessions in land use and zoning issues for county, local appointed and elected officials.
 Recent topics included: open meetings law and FOIL, adopting zoning for the first time, understanding SEQR, and a mock site plan review exercise.

 The Department provides assistance to other county departments, municipalities and various community organizations in grant writing and grant administration for projects such as infrastructure improvements, housing activities, and economic and community development projects.